Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Keeping learners safe states that everyone working in education ‘has a responsibility to develop children’s understanding, awareness and resilience (of safeguarding) through the curriculum’.
 In line with this, schools should provide young people with opportunities to learn about the issue of sharing nudes and semi-nudes.

-How should we teach learners about sharing nudes and semi-nudes?
+How to teach learners about sharing nudes and semi-nudes

 Learning about sharing nudes and semi-nudes cannot be done in isolation.
 Given the potential sensitivity of these lessons, it is essential that this issue is taught within an emotionally safe classroom climate where clear ground rules have been negotiated and established, and where boundaries around teacher confidentiality have been clarified.
 If teachers suspect any child or young person is vulnerable or at risk, the setting's safeguarding protocols should always be followed.